WE'RE still one week away from the Premier League kick-off but clubs looking to join them next season launch their campaigns on Saturday.

 So two losing trips to Wembley and no promotion had some fans calling for the head of Ross but he's survived and needs to win promotion this time.

 Ross hasn't made too many personnel changes and is boosted by Aiden McGeady re-signing.
 If his side can turn draws into wins and make the Stadium of Light a fortress they shouldn't be far away.
-They are 7-2 with William Hill to lift the title.
+They are 7-2 with William Hill to lift the title and 8-13 at BetVictor to beat Oxford at home today.

 Bolton and Bury are just about down before a ball is kicked after being hit with 12-point deductions and Bury in particular look in disarray with their opening game called off.
 You can't get a decent price on either to be relegated though.